OTI Festival: Background

-After the Festival Mundial de la Canción Latina, which was held in Mexico City in 1969 and 1970, the Organización de Televisión Iberoamericana (OTI) created the Gran Premio de la Canción Iberoamericana/Grande Prêmio da Canção Ibero-Americana, also known as Festival OTI de la Canción/Festival OTI da Canção, as a televised international song competition for its member broadcasters following the format of the Eurovision Song Contest.
+After the Festival Mundial de la Canción Latina, which was held in Mexico City in 1969 and 1970, the Organización de Televisión Iberoamericana (OTI), which was established on 19 March 1971, created the Gran Premio de la Canción Iberoamericana–Grande Prêmio da Canção Ibero-Americana, as a televised international song competition for its member broadcasters following the format of the Eurovision Song Contest.
+The competition was named Festival OTI de la Canción–Festival OTI da Canção, and was also known as Festival de la OTI–Festival da OTI, or simply La OTI–A OTI.

+The festival was created as a way of collaboration between the OTI member broadcasters, to generate a process of cultural and artistic fellowship between Spanish- and Portuguese-speaking countries, and to encourage the creation of original songs among their authors, composers, and performers.